Niall Blair

-Niall Mark Blair (born 22 May 1977) is a former Australian politician and was the former Deputy Leader of the New South Wales Nationals.
+Niall Mark Blair (born 22 May 1977) is a former Australian politician and served as the Deputy Leader of the New South Wales Nationals from November 2016 until October 2019.
 Blair was a Nationals member of the New South Wales Legislative Council from March 2011 until October 2019, when he retired from politics.
+Blair is currently the Chair of the board of Sydney Water Corporation since October 2024.